 Our internal research shows the annual total cost to manage even a two-person SDR team is $330,729 annually.
 We calculated this by including team salaries, tools (software, phone), manager’s base, time spent allocated to the SDR team, overhead (rent, equipment), hiring and training costs.

-When you begin SDR outsourcing, you can largely eliminate the costs of recruiting, onboarding, training, and retention.
+When you begin business development representative outsourcing, you can largely eliminate the costs of recruiting, onboarding, training, and retention.
 For comparison, for a dedicated SDR Team at CIENCE, you’re paying approximately $5,000 per month.

 The cost impacts of not going the DIY route can be less than one-sixth of the total.
 When thinking about a lead generation budget holistically, this attractive pricing is a good place to start.
 SDR outsourcing is becoming more widely considered once companies realize they can get the same (if not better) results for dramatically less cost.